Digital Finance Strategy, Markets in Crypto Assets Regulation and MoreSalvus Team

 - Legislative proposals on DORA (digital operational resilience)

 Then 2nd legislative proposal carries a cute acronym – DORA, which stands for Digital Operational Resilience Act.
 What is meant by digital operational resilience is the capacity to ensure that a financial firm can withstand all types of Information Communication Technologies (ICT) risks.
-As financial sector firms handle and store sizeable amounts of client data the dependency on software, makes ICT disruption risks are inherent in finance.
+As financial sector firms handle and store sizeable amounts of client data the dependency on software, makes ICT disruption risks inherent in finance.
 The Commission proposes that all financial firms abide to strict standards in order to limit the impact and further propagation of ICT threats of disruption.

 - The Retail Payments Strategy